Best Pink Lemonade (Naturally Hot Pink)

 Watch me make this hot pink lemonade from start to finish!

-Pink lemonade searches begin to kick into high gear on google in April and I’m sure you know why!
+Pink lemonade searches begin to kick into high gear on Google in April, and I’m sure you know why!
 There is just something pretty and Springy about pink lemonade.
-It makes the perfect girly drink for a Spring baby shower and bridal shower or for relaxing outside on a hot summer day.
+It makes the perfect girly drink for a Spring baby shower and bridal shower, or for relaxing outside on a hot summer day.
 But what exactly is pink lemonade?

 What is pink lemonade?

-Ok since pink lemonade is just regular lemonade with a pink color, what’s the big deal?
+Ok, since pink lemonade is just regular lemonade with a pink color, what’s the big deal?
 Where did this concept even come from?
-That was my next question, so I had to look into it and the stories are numerous!
+That was my next question, so I had to look into I,t and the stories are numerous!

 Origin of Pink Lemonade: Where did pink lemonade come from?